imqqmi/FloppyControl/README.md

 The FloppyControl App can be compiled using Visual Studio 2015 or 2017 community edition.
 You may need to install VC redistributables to run the software as stand alone.

-The PCB for the PIC version is created in Eagle v7.3.
+The PCB for the PIC and Arduino Due shield version is created in Eagle v7.3.
 Newer versions of eagle (free/community edition should work).

 Please let me know if you have any questions.
 Contributions to the project is appreciated.
 Please send the pull requests, I'll see if I can integrate them.